Congratulations to our members who were nominated and to the winners on the evening at the British Yachting Awards

 Published 16:03 on 18 Oct 2018

-Two Royal London Yacht Club members have been nominated in the British Yachting Awards 2018.
+Two Royal London Yacht Club members were nominated in the British Yachting Awards 2018.
 Giles Peckham – Award Category 'Amateur Sailor' and Will Bedford – Award Category 'Young Sailor of the Year'.
-Our Members join an elite group by way of their nominations and we want to get them as many votes as we can.
-Please vote now via the link https://www.britishyachtingawards.com/vote-now/ and share with anyone in the sailing community and beyond.
-This would be a wonderful conclusion the the Club's 180th year especially if they bring home an award or two!
-Both Giles and Will talked about their nominations.
+Our Members joined an elite group by way of their nominations and we are really thrilled for them.
+Even though they didn't win on the night, the nominations alone were extremely prestigious.